 Variations

-• Make festive mini cheesecakes for the holidays.
-Top ganache or whipped cream with crushed candy canes.
+- Make festive mini cheesecakes for the holidays.
+Top the ganache or whipped cream with crushed candy canes.

-These mini cheesecakes freeze beautifully; store them in an airtight container in the freezer for up to 2 months and let them thaw in the refrigerator before serving.
+- Freezer.
+These cheesecake bites freeze beautifully; store them in an airtight container in the freezer for up to 2 months and let them thaw in the refrigerator before serving.

 More Mini Cheesecake Recipes